yorgath/orthogram/docs/ddf.rst

        end: c
        stroke: "#FF8844"

-Note that the ``start`` and ``end`` values of a connection definition can be *sequences* of block names as well.
-This lets you make multiple connections in a single definition, all connections sharing the same attributes.
-For example, the following definition creates six connections:
+Regarding the value of the ``start`` and ``end`` pseudo-attributes, it can be one of the following:

+* A block name.
+* A sequence of block names.
+* A mapping from block names to cell tags.

 .. code-block:: yaml

    connections:

+     # This will create six connections.

      - start: [a, b]
        end: [c, d, e]

+     # This will create four connections starting from cell "x" under
+     # block "f".
+The second and third connections also aim at a
+     # specific tagged cell under "h" and "i".
+The target of the
+     # first and last connections are just blocks "g" and "j".

+     - start: {f: x}
+       end: {g, h: y, i: z, j}

 Of particular interest is the ``drawing_priority`` attribute.
 The program draws connections with a higher priority number *over*